There’s nothing like a cool glass of soda, bubbles gently rising through the liquid, maybe an ice cube or two clinking against the edge of the glass.

 The aspartame sweetener is approved for human consumption by the WHO, the FDA, the American Diabetic Association, and the American Heart Association.

-Xylitol is a sugar alternative that occurs naturally in some fruits but which is most commonly synthesised.
+Xylitol is a sugar alternative that occurs in some fruits but which is most commonly synthesised.

 Unlike aspartame and saccharin which are hundreds of times sweeter than sugar, xylitol sweetness is about the same.
 However it contains only 40% of the calories.